ZyranCZ/Trainers-Let-You-Choose-Lead-Pokemon/README.md

 It certainly removes a certain risk from the game, but that's anyone's decision.

+B declines the Lead decision and makes the game behave as normal.
+So you shouldn't feel overwhelmed that it keeps asking you.

 <img width="2008" height="800" alt="image" src="https://github.com/user-attachments/assets/920e6a5f-4753-4183-b42f-96b6a73987fe" />

 ## Install